openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 - the header parameter indicates a registered asymmetric digital signature algorithm, is not none, is supported by the application, and is acceptable per local policy,
 - the signature on the Key Proof verifies with the public key contained in the header parameter,
 - the header parameter does not contain a private key,
-- the nonce claim matches the Credential Issuer-provided nonce value,
+- the nonce claim matches the server-provided nonce value,
 - the creation time of the JWT, as determined by either the issuance time, or a server managed timestamp via the nonce claim, is within an acceptable window (see (#key-proof-replay)).

 These checks may be performed in any order.